secondRZ/swe-interview/topics/web-development.md

   * Logical presentation components manage their own internal state.
 * * Pure **stateless** components simply present the data given to them via props.
   * Pure stateless components should be the goal, being the simplest, and in the future the most performant \(skipping certain checks\).
+* Things to remember:
-* Remember to break your components down as far as they should be.
+  * Break your components down as far as they should be.
 Look at the name of the component.
 Does everything within the render method belong to that name?
 For example, don't have the header and footer of the page in the `<ProductList />` component.
 Give them their own.
+  * No anonymous functions.
+  * No state when unnecessary.
+Like when the info you need can be derived from another state property.
+  * If a component has no state, make it a functional component.
+  * No {display: 'none'} styles.
+Just don't render it based on the info you need with info && component
+  * No \|\| 'some static value'.
+Just use default props.

 ## Redux